 From January through March, Banff is covered in snow and ice — temperatures can easily plummet below zero Fahrenheit.
 The cold is dry, too, so be prepared with plenty of heavy layers and warm boots with good treads.
 In spring and fall, the temperature varies wildly, so pack for a wide range of conditions and check the local forecasts before you go.

-What are the top things to do in Banff?
+Top things to do in Banff

 It takes eight minutes for the Banff Gondola aerial lift to sweep up the tree-covered slope of Sulphur Mountain to the upper platform, at an altitude of 7,500 feet, where mountain peaks stretch to the horizon.
 Cafes and restaurants allow you to linger at the heights, or if you prefer to stay outdoors, take a short hike along the ridge or gather around a fire pit in winter.

 Geothermal hot springs emerging out of a massive fault in Sulphur Mountain brought visitors to Banff for the water cure in the late 19th century, and this outdoor pool, which averages 100 degrees Fahrenheit in winter and summer, continues to instill restorative bliss.
 (Bring a swimsuit, or rent one.)